-8.3 Swisses
+6.8 Swisses

-(1) If a player withdraws, the results shall remain in the cross-table for ranking purposes.
-Only games that are actually played shall be rated played in this tournament.
-The arbiter shall adjust the clock times in an equitable manner.

-(2) If a player cannot play a particular round it is essential to inform the Pairings Controller and CA before the pairings for that round are made.
+- (1) If a player withdraws, the results shall remain in the cross-table for ranking purposes.
+Only games that are actually played shall be rated - (2) If a player cannot play a particular round it is essential to inform the Pairings Officer and CA before the pairings for that round are made.